-Having the merits of the allied technologies which are borrowed from psychology and management, coaching determines positive development pathways in reliance on the attitude of personal fulfillment and self-fulfillment of a student.
+Having the merits of the allied technologies which are borrowed from psychology and management, coaching determines positive development pathways in reliance on the attitude of personal fulfilment and self-fulfilment of a student.

-My recommendations on implementation of leadership coaching to achieve of EQ of the future leader are as follows:
+My recommendations on the implementation of leadership coaching for the purpose of achieving of EQ of the future leader are as follows:

 - To define tasks and objectives (setting of benchmarks and priorities);